developer-zebra/developer-zebra-site/src/emmtk/2-0/guide/oemdev/index.md

 This Managed Configuration allows an Administrator using an EMM to specify intent flags to be set for the intent to be sent.

 Intent flags control how the intent is handled by Android.
-Some intent flags are specific to the type of component that will be invoked by the Intent (e.g. activity vs service).
+Some intent flags are specific to the type of component that is invoked by the Intent (e.g. activity vs service).
 Whether certain intent flags are needed to produce the desired result when the intended recipient of the intent is invoked is up to that recipient and/or the definition of the intent that recipient is designed to consume.
 Intent flags must be specified as a hexadecimal value with the appropriate bits set for any flag or flags desired.
 Consult the Android documentation to translate intent flag names, when needed, into their appropriate hexadecimal values.